fosslight/fosslight-guide-en/scanner/2_dependency.md

 ## 📋 Prerequisite
-Because we utilizes the different open source software to analyze the dependencies of each package manager, you need to set up the below [Prerequisite](#-prerequisite) steps according to package manager to analyze.
+Because we utilize the different open source software to analyze the dependencies of each package manager, you need to set up the below [Prerequisite](#-prerequisite) steps according to package manager to analyze.

 ### NPM